CCA-Public/digital-archives-manual/guides/triage.md

 * If all goes well, you will get a message saying 'Extraction finished.'
 NOTE: It is common for HFSExplorer to run into an issue with invalid characters in file names during the export process, due to the differences in allowable file name characters between HFS and modern file systems.
 When HFSExplorer runs into files will such characters, a pop-up window will appear asking you to auto-rename or manually rename the files.
 You may select auto-rename, which will replace 'illegal' characters such as forward slashes ('/') and full spots ('.') with underscores ('_').

 <a name="reporting"></a>
-## Reporting

-The goal of the reporting step is to gain a more thorough understanding of the content to be arranged and described, as well as to automate some of the more rote elements of description and flag potential preservation issues.

-In order to accomplish this task, Processing Archivists can use the Brunnhilde GUI tool (in the "Additional Tools" folder on CCA-configured Bitcurator worksations) to gather information such as:
+## Extracting archives and reporting on logical files

+Files can be extracted from archive packages via the use of the free and open source software such as 7zip (Windows/Linux) or The Unarchiver (Mac).
+Extracting files may not be necessary for reporting purposes, as tools like Brunnhilde are able to analyze the contents of common archive pcakages.

+The standard reporting tool for non-disk images at CCA is [Brunnhilde](https://github.com/timothyryanwalsh/brunnhilde).
+See the Brunnhilde Github repo for detailed usage information.
+A GUI wrapper for the program is also available.

+Brunnhilde will gather information such as:

-1. File format types and versions
+* File format types and versions
-2. Existing organizational structure
+* Existing organizational structure
-3. Extents and prevalent file types across directories
+* Extents and prevalent file types across directories
-4. Duplicate content
+* Duplicate content
-5. Potential preservation issues
+* Potential preservation issues
-6. Potential personal information and confidentiality issues
+* Potential personal information and confidentiality issues

+If bulk_extractor is run with Brunnhilde, the resulting logs can be analyzed in BitCurator using BEViewer.

 <a name="moving"></a>
 ## Moving files to processing location